soffes/blog/published/2011-10-20-face-detection-at-hipstamatic/face-detection-at-hipstamatic.markdown

 ---
-title: Face Detection at Hipstamatic
 cover_image: cover.jpg
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Face Detection at Hipstamatic

 Since I joined the ranks at Hipstamatic [a few months ago](/hey-synthetic), I've been working on a lot of different things (including some really exciting new stuff I'll be able to show off in a few weeks).